Of Commerce, Counsel & the Coin

 32 members, force projection

-A military alliance whose expansion and whose procurement budget are not two functions but one.
-Each new member arrives with a shopping list pre-approved in Bethesda.
+A military alliance whose expansion and procurement budget operate as a single function, since each new member arrives with a shopping list pre-approved in Bethesda.

 Conduit